d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 from torch import nn
 ```

-## Common Image Augmentation Method
+## Common Image Augmentation Methods

-In this experiment, we will use an image with a shape of $400\times 500$ as an example.
+In our investigation of common image augmentation methods, we will use the following $400\times 500$ image an example.

 ```{.python .input}
 d2l.set_figsize()